-We recognize that as the impact of COVID-19 continues to unfold in coming months and years, we will need to nimbly and courageously adjust our approach and strategies to respond to long term economic consequences and changed workforce needs.
-Two of our highest priority populations for employment services, people with low income and youth and young adults, have been the hardest hit by job loss; many have no financial reserves and struggled with serious psychosocial barriers even before the pandemic.
-Persons of color have been disproportionately impacted by COVID-19 illness and death rates, loss of jobs, and business closures.
-We know we need to find new, more adaptive ways to serve our community members and our local businesses, during the current COVID-19 crisis and beyond.
+We recognize that as the impact of COVID-19 unfolds in coming months and years, we will need to nimbly and courageously adjust our approach and strategies to respond to long term economic consequences and changed workforce needs.
 We stand committed and ready to meet the challenges that lie ahead.